Dine in a snow globe, escape dragons at the castle, get nostalgic at a pop-up retro arcade and more for March Break.

 Arts and culture

 Why not immerse the family in culture with an enchanting evening at the theatre?
-SIX The Musical and Aladdin are sensational Mirvish shows to catch during March Break.
-Tweens and teens will be laughing and squealing with joy.
+Disney’s The Lion King (now through August 30, 2025) is a sensational Mirvish show to catch during March Break.
+Theatre fans of all ages will be mesmerized by this timeless tale.

-Those 25 and younger enjoy free admission at the Art Gallery of Ontario (AGO), so roam around the galleries and engage with the interactive art activations and maker courts.
-There’s even going to be karaoke at their Walker Court!
+Those 25 and younger can enjoy free admission to the Art Gallery of Ontario (AGO), so roam around the galleries and engage with the interactive art activations and maker courts.
+There will even be artmaking challenges, gallery scavenger hunts and more.

 Indoor entertainment

-The weather this time of year can be unpredictable, so it’s always a great idea to plan indoor activities for your 2024 March Break.
+The weather can be unpredictable this time of year, so it’s always a good idea to plan indoor activities for your March Break.

-Arcades are fun and Toronto has many options.
-For $10 a person, you can play all the vintage arcade games you want at Zed*80 on The Danforth, where kids are allowed until 8 p.m. and there’s a 2-for-1 deal on Wednesdays!
+Arcades are fun, and Toronto has many options.
+For $10 a person, you can play all the vintage arcade games you want at Zed*80 on The Danforth, where kids are allowed until 8 p.m. and there’s a 2-for-1 deal on Tuesdays and Wednesdays!

-Hotel X is home to a Pop-up Retro Arcade where one can play some of the best games of the 80s and 90s.
+Hotel X is home to a Pop-up Retro Arcade (now through March 16, 2025), where one can play some of the best games of the 80s and 90s.
 Purchasing an all-day play pass will let you flex your skills at Street Fighter II, NFL Blitz, Nascar, Galaga, Ms. Pac-Man and more.

 For those with energetic young kids, Bubble Toronto is a fun destination.
 Their inflatapark will tire kids out, and their black light laser tag will intrigue the older kids.